Zipline commits to delivering healthcare equipment and services across Ghana | Ghana News Agency

 In the Ashanti Region alone, maternal mortality has decreased by 54 per cent due to these advancements”, it said.

-Mrs Yvonne Agla, Operations Manager, Zipline Ghana in said: “this is a testament to the sustainable impacts of Zipline’s partnership with the Government of Ghana in the past five years.
+Mrs Yvonne Agla, Operations Manager, Zipline Ghana said: “This is a testament to the sustainable impacts of Zipline’s partnership with the Government of Ghana in the past five years.

 She said the company aimed at ensuring that no one is left behind when it comes to essential healthcare.